xster/flutter-wiki/Issue-hygiene.md

 that we will; it mostly depends on how close a relationship we have with the relevant customer).
 This process is described in the "critical triage" section of the page on [[Triage]].

-Be wary in marking bugs as "P1".
+Be wary in marking bugs as `P1`.
 We have finite resources, and several customers.
-If you have one "blocker" bug, then we have a clear sign of what to look at.
+If you have one `P1` bug, then we have a clear sign of what to look at.
 If you have twenty, it will be difficult for us to know where to start.